GravityLabs/goose/README.md

 ##Intro

-Goose was originally an article extractor written in Java that has been converted to a scala project.
+Goose was originally an article extractor written in Java that has been converted to a Scala project.
 Its mission is to take a news article or article-type web page and extract the main body of the article, all metadata, and most probable image candidate.